 Chrome-based laptops are becoming increasingly functional as more Android apps become available for them.
 While they are still somewhat limited in comparison to traditional laptops, they can satisfy the vast majority of computing needs for most people who don't use software that requires onboard computing.
 They can also serve as great secondary machines for those that use a desktop computer for most of their digital needs.

-To find the best Chromebook we conducted a number of tests divided amongst four testing metrics: performance, interface and features, display quality, and portability.
+To find the best Chromebook we conducted several tests divided amongst four testing metrics: performance, interface and features, display quality, and portability.
 Below we detail how each of the models we tested stacked up against the others in each of those testing metrics.

 To rate performance, we developed a series of real-world benchmarking tests that allowed us to measure and compare side-by-side how each product performed in the most common Chromebook use-scenarios.
 Our Web Surfing Benchmark assessed how each model dealt with typical light browsing with some music streaming in the background.
 Our Web App Benchmark examined how adding popular web-based apps to the mix, like Google Docs and Google Sheets, affected performance.
 We also ascertained how Android apps affected performance.
 Our Battery Life Benchmark put each model into the hands of multiple testers for a full day to see if they could last through a work day's worth of continuous use (spoiler alert: they all did).